 More recently, Rathi was working at the Ministry of Social and Family Development, providing therapy for children and their families who have experienced complex trauma (eg physical and sexual abuse).
 During this time, Rathi has also provided trauma informed care for children with Attention Deficit Hyperactive Disorder (ADHD), Oppositional Defiance Disorder (ODD) and learning difficulties.

-While Rathi believes in an eclectic approach to therapy that is tailored to client’s needs, it is consistently informed by and grounded in the areas of Psychodynamic theories, Jungian perspective, Cognitive Behavioural Therapy, Solution-Focused Therapy and Trauma Systems Therapy.
+While Rathi believes in an eclectic approach to therapy that is tailored to clients’ needs, it is consistently informed by and grounded in the areas of Psychodynamic theories and a Jungian perspective.
 Rathi is trained in Eye Movement Desensitization Reprocessing (EMDR) and Trauma Systems Therapy (TST), and is a certified Trauma-Focused Cognitive Behavioural Therapy (TF-CBT) practitioner and a certified Standard Triple P (positive parenting program) provider.